Who’s ready to ride Epcot’s first roller coaster ever?

 Your tickets or MagicBand will have to be scanned in order to ride.

-Important note about park hopping: Park hoppers cannot try to join the virtual queue at 1 p.m.
+Important note about park hopping: The official rule is that park hoppers cannot try to join the virtual queue at 1 p.m.
 You must have an original park reservation for Epcot and be inside the park in order to try for the 1 p.m. time slot.
 Since park hopping at Disney World doesn’t begin until 2 p.m., park hoppers aren’t eligible.

 Can you book an Individual Lightning Lane for Cosmic Rewind?